You are currently viewing Travel rules and countries’ entry requirements: introduction

 (You can download our free ebook with 100+ travel tips if you want to learn!)

-Seriously, it kind of surprises me how many people didn’t know that you have to check a country’s entry requirements.
-But then, of course, when you just don’t know, you can’t know (as with so many simple travel tips), so we’re all about helping you be a travel pro… and this is really very basic.
+Many people don’t know that you have to check a country’s entry requirements, which is a bit surprising to us.
+But then again, of course, when you just don’t know, you can’t know (as with so many simple travel tips), so we’re all about helping you be a travel pro… and this is one that’s really very basic.

 Here’s the introduction to countries’ entry requirements, or travel rules (we’ll have more content soon, but I want to at least remind you of the basics for those who might not be as experienced).